All the info you need before hiking Ryten and Kvalvika Beach in The Lofoten Islands, Norway

 The Northern Trail Head

-The northernmost trail is located along road Fv806.
+The northernmost trail head is located along road Fv806.
 It is marked in Google Maps as “Ryten trail head”, and with a tiny green sign at the premises.
 This is the one we chose, so we followed driving instructions on Google Maps until we reached the trail head and looked for parking, which is marked “Parking for Ryten” on Google Maps.
 Parking gets full pretty fast in the busy months so I advice you to get a super early start to your day.
 From the trail head the trail to the summit and to Kvalvika is marked well.
 Read a more detailed trail description here.

 The Southern Trail Head